 Good morning!
 Here are some of the stories we’re reading this AM at Moyers & Company HQ…

-What are you reading this morning?
+What else is going on?
 Let us know in the comments!